cloudnativetrainings/trainings/k1_fundamentals/09_backup_velero/gce/README.md

 ```

 ### Setup Velero
-Due to them small nodes we need decrease a little the defaul resource CPU limits, otherwise we could use quickly the velero util to create a backup
+Due to them small nodes we need decrease a little the default resource CPU limits, otherwise we could use quickly the velero util to create a backup
 ```bash
 velero install \
   --provider gcp \